EdmondDantes/php-src/async/docs/implementation.md

 }
 ```

-The `DeferredResume` class describes an awaitable context
+The `DeferredResume` class describes a future object
 whose resolution indirectly leads to calling the `Fiber::resume()` method.

 The `DeferredResume` class requires adherence to the following usage rules: